314pies/Completed-Project-List/index.md

 # Welcome to Yen-Lin Chen's Portfolio

-This is my portfolio listing all projects I've work on, it's basic, but should contain most info you may want to know :)
+This is my portfolio listing all projects I've worked on, it's basic, but should contain most info you may want to know :)

 ## Taiwan Receipt Lottery Statistic